 However, writing as part of reading does lead to better reading comprehension and learning.
 In a 2010 Carnegie Corporation Report, “Writing to Read: Evidence for How Writing Can Improve Reading,” Steve Graham and Michael Hebert, after a review of the research, write, “The evidence shows that having students write about the material they read does enhance their reading abilities.
 In fact, fifty-seven out of sixty-one outcomes (93 percent) were positive, indicating a consistent and positive effect for writing about what is read” (page 13).

-So we can take two things from this research: one, writing while reading can help learning; two, it needs to be the right kind of writing done the right way (a.k.a summaries aren't right for all occasions).
+So we can take two things from this research: one, writing while reading can help learning; two, it needs to be the right kind of writing done the right way (for example, summaries aren't right for all occasions).

-In print, there are two common ways to write while reading: in the margins as annotations of the text being read, or writing outside of the text in a notebook (or reading journal, or research log, or index card, etc.), options that give readers more room for their thinking.
+In print, there are two common ways to write while reading.
+One is to write in the margins of the text being read. the other is an option that gives readers more room to think: writing in a notebook (or reading journal, or research log, or index card, to name other variations.)

 |Classic annotation occurs in whatever space the margin allows.||Notebooks give writers more room than margins.|

-Digital tools, like those found in LaunchPad, the Macmillan Learning platform the following images come from, combine margin annotations with a notebook's ability to write richer entries and add a third dimension: the option to share annotations and notes, turning them into discussions.
+Digital tools, like those found in LaunchPad, the Macmillan Learning platform the following images come from, combine margin annotations with the expanded thinking space notebooks offer.
+And then these tools sometimes go one step further.
+They offer the option to share annotations and notes, turning annotations into discussions.
 Consider the following:

-As you can see in the image above, electronic tools combine the space of a notebook -- there's no limit to how much one can write -- with the margin location of an annotation.
-In the example above, the highlight draws attention to the part of the text the annotation/note responds to, putting the highlight in service of annotation and not just having it become unthoughtfully over-used.
+As you can see in the image above, electronic tools allow annotations in the margins, but with no limit to how much one can write.
+In the example above, the highlight draws attention to the part of the text the note addresses, putting the highlight in service of annotation.

-The same tool can be used by the instructor to guide student responses, essentially turning the annotation tool into a shared annotations and notes, or, if preferred a discussion.
-By moving conversation to the margins of assigned text -- including text an instructor adds on their own -- it is easier to require students base comments and analysis on evidence from the text.
-For novice readers, or readers encountering new ideas for the first time, seeing what others think, gleaning their take on texts, can create an experience similar to a study group or academic book club, as shown below.
+The same tool can be used by the instructor to guide student responses, essentially turning the annotation tool into a shared notes, or, if preferred a discussion.
+By moving conversation to the margins of assigned text -- including text an instructor adds on their own -- it is easier to require students to base comments and analysis on evidence from the text.
+For novice readers, or readers encountering new ideas for the first time, seeing what others think, gleaning a classmate's take, can create an experience similar to a study group or academic book club, as shown below.

 |When an instructor offers a prompt, students can reply to it and their annotations and notes can be shared.|